 Giving children the best start in life is a key partnership objective, as a child’s upbringing is a key factor in relation to their outcomes later in life.
-There are many community groups and services in Perth which aim to support children and families.
+There are many community groups and services in Highland which aim to support children and families.
 Most can be found in the Highland Perthshire Local Family Information Directory.

 The Fairness Commission found that around 1 in 5 children in P&K live in poverty.
 The majority of these children live in a family where at least one adult works.
 They also found that 1 in 5 children in P&K do not meet their development milestones at their 27-30 month review.
 This gap in attainment widens as children get older.
 A key issue in P&K is that troubled families are engaged with by many different services, which can cause confusion.